firetix/vibe-coding-penetration-tester/README.md

 - **OpenAI Swarm**: The backbone of our multi-agent system, leveraging OpenAI's powerful swarm architecture to coordinate multiple specialized agents (it's like The Avengers, but for hacking)
 - **SwarmCoordinator**: Orchestrates the scanning process and manages other components (the micromanager you actually want)
-- **LLMProvider**: Unified interface to different LLM providers (OpenAI, Anthropic, and Ollama) (the universal translator of AI dialects)
+- **LLMProvider**: Unified interface to different LLM providers (OpenAI, Anthropic, Google Gemini, and Ollama) for both chat completions/function calling and text embeddings (the universal translator of AI dialects).
 - **Scanner**: Handles web page interaction and data collection (digital detective with OCD)
 - **Agents**: Specialized security testing agents focusing on different aspects
   - Discovery agents for URL and attack surface identification (the nosy neighbors of the internet)